Understanding Bloating: How the GI Map Test Can Help

 You can learn a little more about the GI Map Test here.

-If you have been struggling with ongoing bloating, reflux, digestive discomfort or irregular bowel movements, understanding the root cause is often the first step toward improving gut health.
+If you've been struggling with ongoing bloating, reflux, digestive discomfort, or irregular bowel movements, understanding the root cause is often the first step toward improving gut health.

 Bloating after eating usually occurs when digestion is disrupted or when excess gas builds up in the digestive tract.
 While certain foods can contribute to bloating, persistent symptoms are often linked to underlying gut health issues.